Monica S. Desai

 Robert D. Doerr, Ph.D.

-Robert Doerr is a practicing psychologist of 30 years’ experience, including the past 15 years as a conflict resolution specialist and arbiter.
+Robert Doerr is a practicing psychologist with 30 years of experience, including the past 15 years as a conflict resolution specialist and arbiter.
 While the latter work has emphasized domestic relations and other family law disputes, he also has expertise in handling small business disputes and real estate, neighbor, and inter-departmental disputes.
 Dr. Doerr has had some law school training and training from the Northern California Mediation Center.
 He is an Adjunct Professor of Psychology at Las Positas College and Diablo Valley College in the San Francisco Bay area, where he teaches a variety of courses such as Abnormal, Developmental, Brain-Mind and Behavior, Research Methods, and Introductory Psychology.
 Earlier in his career, he taught creative writing in the Peralta Colleges system (Berkeley).
 He has received numerous teaching awards and has authored articles in various professional journals.
 He once served in the Peace Corps in Nepal.
 Dr. Doerr is listed in Who’s Who in America.
 He received his Ph.D. in Psychology at Saybrook University in San Francisco, earned his B.A. in International Law at Rollins College in Florida, and attended selected courses at Harvard.

 James P. Dowd, CFA